Fandom culture in South Korea

 In South Korea, fandom culture has largely formed around K-pop idols and Korean dramas.
 These fandoms support a large market for official and unofficial fandom memorabilia.
-Fandoms in South Korea are politically viewed as a mainstream culture and not as a subculture.
+Fan culture in South Korea emerged post-war, and has contributed to South Korea's economic growth.
+South Korean fan culture differs from other fandoms due to the fan's involvement with their favorite groups.
+K-pop fans contribute to the group's success through promotions, merchandise production, streaming, voting for awards such as MAMA (Mnet Asian Music Awards), Melon Music Awards, and Seoul Music Awards, and creating fan accounts on social media that serve as a way to promote idols and their group.
+This kind of heavy engagement with K-pop artists creates a fan culture that deviates from Western fan culture, developing relationships with artists that span beyond the music itself.

 K-pop fandoms

 Fandom culture refers to the phenomenon in which people voluntarily choose a certain celebrity or genre and come together to create a specific 'acceptance' culture.

 Fandom culture of Korean pop idols began in the 1970s with singers Nam Jin and Nahuna.

 In 1980, Cho Yong-pil appeared in the public arena, ushering in the fan girl culture.
 Fandoms started to become popular during the early 1980s and continued to grow rapidly into the 1990s with the emergence of Seo Taiji as a teenage idol.

 Fan girls gained more prominence in the press after the retirement of Seo Taiji and Boys in the late 1990s, and were described as teenaged girls who dedicated their everyday lives to following, watching, or admiring an idol star.

 Around the year 2000, many fan clubs appeared and Korean youth culture became a subject of academic study.
 Many traditional South Koreans disapproved of enthusiastic fandoms, and early studies of the subject took a negative view.
-A possible reason for its popularity is that idol fandom was a distraction for the rebellious youth culture.

 In the earlier times, K-pop idols were pushed to act and look innocent.
 By banning tattoos, earrings for male idols and no risque style of dancing.
 This image of idols was modern enough for the Korean youth to enjoy and conservative enough to be supported by the adults.